-Currently, Jayden is an active musician and photographer in and around Edmonton, Alberta.
-He performs actively with the Royal Canadian Artillery Band, the Sticks and Stone Marimba Band, the C-Jam Big Band; as a street musician; as a guest performer with a variety of other ensembles; creates his own music and videos, which he shares on BandCamp and YouTube; and is consistantly engaged in a number of other projects.
+Currently, Jayden is an active musician and photo/videographer in and around Edmonton, Alberta.
+He leads the Blue Bar Band, is employed full-time with the Royal Canadian Artillery Band, and actively performs with the Sticks and Stone Marimba Band, the C-Jam Big Band, as a street musician, as a guest performer with a variety of other ensembles, creates his own music and videos which he shares on BandCamp and YouTube, and is consistantly engaged in a number of other projects.

 "Jayden Beaudoin is a fine musician...He is well-spoken, intelligent, and personable, and the kind of musician who 'gets it' - from concert percussion to drum set and beyond."

 - Vern Griffiths, Principal Percussionist, Vancouver Symphony Orchestra